 Need and Prefer: There is a Difference

-It makes sense that many people need a firm base to their mattress, and others prefer a firm base to their mattress.
+It makes sense that many people need a firm base for their mattress, and others prefer a firm base to their mattress.
 A plush top, such as a good pillow top or Eurotop may be ideal for such people.
 A Eurotop mattress is very similar to a pillow top mattress, except the extra layer of padding lines up with the edges of the mattress.
 A pillow top is like a quilt top that is sewn onto the mattress.

 However, there is a difference between need and prefer when discussing mattresses.
 In some cases, your need comes first, particularly if you have an orthopedic condition.
 Such conditions often mean that you must have a hard bed – or an orthopedic mattress.
 You may prefer a plush mattress, but you are best to follow the advice.